donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/researcher.md

 ## 10.2.11	 DSC closure

-When a collection is closed, it is also _published_.
-This implies that a permanent read-only copy has been created to which can be referred by a _persistent identifier_ (PID).
+See 8.2.10.

+There is one important difference between the closure of, on the one hand, DACs and RDCs, and on the other hand, DSCs: after closure, the DAC and RDC snapshots are only assigned a unique _internal_ identifier, whereas a DSC snapshot is also assigned a unique _external_ identifier  that is exported to the web.
+This unique external identifier is a so-called _persistent identifier_ (PID), and is of the same type as the _digital object identifiers_ (DOIs) that are typically used to refer to published journal articles.
 A PID is a persistent and unique identifier that allows for direct access to the collection, even if the URL has changed.

-Once a collection has a PID, it cannot be changed anymore ().
+As prerequisite for publication, several journals now request a PID of the shared data, which they publish in the footnote of the article.
+DI researchers can use the PID of the closed DSC for that purpose.

-In case an approved collection contains incorrect and/or insufficient information, the collection reviewer may re-open it, allowing for changes to be made.
-Importantly, it is not the read-only collection with the PID that is reopened, but an identical collection without a PID.
-Collection reviewers must keep in mind that this re-opened collection at some point will have to be closed again, and a new PID will then be assigned to it.
+If a closed DSC contains incorrect and/or insufficient information, a collection manager may re-open it, allowing for changes to be made.
+If this re-opened DSC is modified and thereafter closed again, then a second snapshot of the DSC is generated, with a unique PID.

-See 8.2.10.
-A DSC can only closed if the RDC to which it is linked is also closed.

 ## 10.2.12	 Data/study type specific
 ### 10.2.12.1	Photo-, video-, and audio data

 It is technically impossible to de-identify photo-, video-, and audio data without compromising their scientific value.
 At the same time, it is unrealistic to expect that most candidate-participants for these studies would agree with their data being shared without de-identification.
 For these reasons, the DSC for a published study that involves photo-, video-, or audio data must not contain the identifiable data of those participants that have indicated on their informed consent form that they did not agreed with sharing.
-However, the SIC that corresponds to this study must contain the data of all participants in this study.
+However, the DSC that corresponds to this study must contain the data of all participants in this study.
 In addition, if the published study also contained non-identifiable data (e.g., response times, electrophysiological data), then all those data must be shared (i.e., the non-identifiable data of all participants).

 ### 10.3	Recommended
 ## 10.3.1	Analysis scripts